codeandtheory/YMatterType/README.md

 ```
 ## Which font weights to include

 Fonts can come in up to 9 different weights, ranging from ultralight (100) to black (900), but not all font families will support every weight.
 Also you might not wish to include fonts for weights which your design system does not use in order to keep your bundle size as small as possible.
-However, in order to support the Accessibility Bold Text feature (which allows users to request a heavier weight font), for each font weight in your design system, you need to include the next heavier font weight as well.
-For example, if your design system only uses regular (400) and bold (700) weight fonts, you would need to include (and register) font files for regular (400), medium (500), bold (700), and heavy (800) weight fonts.
+However, in order to support the Accessibility Bold Text feature (which allows users to request a heavier weight font), for each font weight in your design system, you should include the next heavier font weight as well.
+For example, if your design system only uses regular (400) and bold (700) weight fonts, if possible you should include (and register) font files for regular (400), medium (500), bold (700), and heavy (800) weight fonts.

+When Accessibility Bold Text is enabled, `FontFamily` will use the next heavier font weight listed in `supportedWeights` (if any), and otherwise use the heaviest supported font weight.

 ## Using System Fonts